MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-template-kubernetes-adfs.md

 To get started, make sure you have the right permissions and that your Azure Stack is ready.

-1. Generate an SSH public and private key pair to sign in to the Linux VM on Azure Stack.
+1. Generate an SSH public and private key pair to sign in to the Linux virtual machine (VM) on Azure Stack.
 You need the public key when creating the cluster.

     For instructions on generating a key, see [SSH Key Generation](https://github.com/msazurestackworkloads/acs-engine/blob/master/docs/ssh.md#ssh-key-generation).